January 20, 2016 | At the Firm , Community Service , News & Media Social Share

-Felicia Schoepfer-Altmiller has joined the personal injury department as an associate attorney, where she will assist injured residents of Kern County.
-The personal injury department team includes partners David Cohn, and Matt Clark, and associate attorney Chad Boyles.
+Felicia Schoepfer-Altmiller has joined the personal injury department as an associate attorney, where she assisted injured residents of Kern County.
+The personal injury department team includes partners David Cohn, Matt Clark, and associate attorney Chad Boyles.

 “I’m excited to join a passionate legal team at Chain | Cohn | Clark that is committed to helping injured residents in our area,” Schoepfer-Altmiller said.
 “I, too, am passionate about helping those in need and serving my community.”